-- D. OWS: Operator Workstation which is the main operator interface with the EMCS, comprised of a PC with graphical two way interface with, and data base and control capabilities for, the entire EMCS. - E. UC: Unitary Controller, a version of the SCU which is a smaller microprocessor-based controller, possibly pre-programmed to function specifically for the operation of a particular piece of equipment, such as a standard configuration air handler, unit ventilator, variable air volume box, lighting circuit, etc. - F. SCU: Standalone Control Unit, a microprocessor-based controller panel, which contains all necessary control logic to carry out its own, local functions, and can function independently of other SCU panels and all remaining portions of the EMCS.
-The SCU may serve one or many types of HVAC equipment and is not factory programmed for only one purpose. - G. NCU: Network Control Unit, a secure central processing unit microprocessor based WEB server residing directly on the Owner's Ethernet TCP/IP LAN/WAN; providing direct communications to SCUs, UCs, and other field devices; integrating and processing their data and presenting it as custom HTML WEB pages in accordance with custom programmed graphical interface edited at an OWS. - H. LAN: Local Area Network the Owner's existing Ethernet communications backbone which connects all of the owners buildings (and various rooms) on their campus.
+- D. OWS: Operator Workstation which is the main operator interface with the EMCS, comprised of a PC with graphical two way interface with, and data base and control capabilities for, the entire EMCS. - E. UC: Unitary Controller, a version of the SCU which is a smaller microprocessor-based controller, possibly pre-programmed to function specifically for the operation of a particular piece of equipment, such as a standard configuration air handler, unit ventilator, variable air volume box, lighting circuit, etc. - F. NCU: Network Control Unit, a secure central processing unit microprocessor based WEB server residing directly on the Owner's Ethernet TCP/IP LAN/WAN; providing direct communications to SCUs, UCs, and other field devices; integrating and processing their data and presenting it as custom HTML WEB pages in accordance with custom programmed graphical interface edited at an OWS. - G. LAN: Local Area Network the Owner's existing Ethernet communications backbone which connects all of the owners buildings (and various rooms) on their campus.
 To be used by the Contractor where possible to connect OWSs, NCUs, SCUs, and UCs.
-Coordinate with Owner to determine extent of interconnection possible. - BACnet: A Data Communication Protocol for Building Automation and Control networks as defined in American National Standard ANSI/ASHRAE 135-1995, including any updates or revisions to this document. - J. LonWorks: A control network technology platform for designing and implementing interoperable control devices and networks. - K. MS/TP: Master slave/token passing. - L. I/O: Input/output. - M. Modbus: a serial communications protocol originally published by Modicon (now Schneider Electric) in 1979 for use with its programmable logic controllers (PLCs). - N. PID: Proportional plus integral plus derivative. - O. RTD: Resistance temperature detector. - P. System Modem: a modem which is installed on the EMCS so that a remote SCU, UC, or OWS can connect up to the LAN and can function the same as if it were locally-installed. - Q. System Printer: a printing device which is installed on the LAN so that all EMCS components can utilize it as an output device. - R. SV: Standardized Vendor of controls components.

-S. TCC: Temperature Controls Contractor - The entity responsible for the work described by this section of specifications.
+Coordinate with Owner to determine extent of interconnection possible. - H. BACnet: A Data Communication Protocol for Building Automation and Control networks as defined in American National Standard ANSI/ASHRAE 135-1995, including any updates or revisions to this document. - I. LonWorks: A control network technology platform for designing and implementing interoperable control devices and networks. - J. MS/TP: Master slave/token passing. - K. I/O: Input/output. - L. Modbus: a serial communications protocol originally published by Modicon (now Schneider Electric) in 1979 for use with its programmable logic controllers (PLCs). - M. PID: Proportional plus integral plus derivative. - N. RTD: Resistance temperature detector. - O. System Printer: a printing device which is installed on the LAN so that all EMCS components can utilize it as an output device. - P. TCC: Temperature Controls Contractor The entity responsible for the work described by this section of specifications.